Skip to content

 CJI offers a nationally unique training facility, containing state of-the art educational equipment that offers course participants cutting-edge technology.
 Having access to this equipment enables the Institute to offer a wide variety of needed crime scene and death investigation courses.
 This training will also help prepare law enforcement professionals to meet the changing needs of their community.

-For more information about the Forensic Sciences and Computer Training Division, contact Annette Tracy: (501) 570-8061 or AMTracy@cji.edu.
+For more information about the Forensic Sciences and Computer Training Division, contact Kimberly Hendricks Jones: (501) 570-8041 or [email protected].

 Crime Scene Investigation Online